Norway’s 3-Year Temporary Work Visa 2025: A Comprehensive Guide for International Professionals

 4. Pay Your Processing Fee

-The current fee for an application is approximately NOK 6,300.
-This is a one-off fee and non-returnable even when your visa is denied.
+The current application fee is approximately NOK 6,300.
+This is a one-time fee and non-refundable, even if your visa is denied.

 5. Schedule a Biometrics Appointment